Another numerical palindrome.

 It's Monday night, and the original plan was for me to head up to the airport tomorrow to catch a flight back into Houston tomorrow.

 "Here you go, I bought this the other day, and never even opened it.
 God is good.
-Do you have someone coming to pick you up?"
+Do you have someone coming to pick you up?""Yes."

 Aaron and Meredith called it a night about half and hour ago.